FreshRSS/FreshRSS/docs/fr/developers/03_Backend/05_Extensions.md

 You may also need additional files or subdirectories depending on your
 needs:

-* `configure.phtml` is the file containing the form to parameterize your extension
+* `configure.phtml` est le fichier contenant le formulaire pour paramétrer votre extension
 * A `static/` directory containing CSS and JavaScript files that you will need for your extension (note that if you need to write a lot of CSS it may be more interesting to write a complete theme)